gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Getting started for Git administrators.md

 ### For Git repositories across network file shares

 If you have users access the Git repository over a network file share using Windows file sharing or NFS, the network share will need to be mounted on the Jira server.
 Assist the Jira administrator in mounting the network share.
-Then, provide the Jira administrator with the path to the Git repository over the network share.<br>
+Then, provide the Jira administrator with the path to the Git repository over the network share.

 Linux example: `/mnt/gitserver/home/git/repo/timetracking.git`<br>
 Windows example: `\\gitserver\git\repo\timetracking.git`

 ### For Git repositories hosted on Windows servers

-For cases when git repositories are hosted at Windows servers (Windows Server network drive) – while it is using the Windows server networking, the network credentials accessing the git repository must be the same as the user running Jira.<br>
+For cases when git repositories are hosted at Windows servers (Windows Server network drive) – while it is using the Windows server networking, the network credentials accessing the git repository must be the same as the user running Jira.

 The repository setting for _**Enable Fetches**_ of the configured network path must be `Git Repository hosted on same server as Jira`.

 ### For Jira hosted on Windows

-When using Active Directory accounts for repository access, changing the password of the AD account running Jira can cause repository authentication issues.<br>
+When using Active Directory accounts for repository access, changing the password of the AD account running Jira can cause repository authentication issues.

 Restart Jira to regain access to repositories.

 ## Does the Git Integration for Jira app have API commands that allow addition/removal of a Git project?